michaelacook/win98-calculator/README.md

 # Windows 98 Calculator

-This is a simple calculator app built to emulate the classic Windows 98 (super ugly but nostalgic) UI.
+This is a basic calculator app built to emulate the classic Windows 98 (ugly but nostalgic) UI.
 I built this as a fun little project to solidify essential React concepts.
-Still a work in progress currently.
+Currently all keys work except the memory functions.

 ## Built With